VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 ```
 Doesn't seems hard,
 but difficulties in life without generics is that
 you should cast result of the function explicitly at the place of usage.
+And of course whenever programming language gives to developers a chance to make a mistake,
+we alway do
+*(because all developers are humans, and humans always makes mistakes)*.

 #### Under the hood {#java_generics_under_the_hood}